system.time({

 # Filter, compute, group in one expression

-The trade-off is a steeper learning curve and a different philosophy from the tidyverse. dtplyr bridges the gap: write dplyr syntax, get data.table speed.
-It translates dplyr verbs to data.table operations behind the scenes.
+The trade-off is a steeper learning curve; the dt[i, j, by] idiom reads differently from dplyr pipes.
+If you do not want to learn the syntax, dtplyr bridges the gap: write dplyr verbs, get data.table speed.
+It translates your pipeline behind the scenes.

 # dplyr